-The following charts show the gender and race/ethnicity of the victims and suspects or arrestees of the major violent offenses involving firearms for the first half of 2020.
+The following charts show the gender and race/ethnicity of the victims and suspects or arrestees of the major violent offenses involving firearms for the first three quarters of 2020.
 Individual graphs are provided for victims and suspects/arrestees.
-Only those individuals in which gender and race/ethnicity was available were included in the graphs for simplicity.
+Only those individuals in which both gender and race/ethnicity was available were included in the graphs for simplicity.